 Course enrollment takes place on an ongoing basis.
-Participants are expected to complete, on average, at least one session a week on their own schedule.
-The course remains open for the total number of hours in weeks plus one week (e.g. a 24-hour course is open for 25 weeks).
+Participants are expected to complete, on average at least one session a week on their own schedule.
+The course remains open for the number of weeks equal to the number of hours in the course (e.g. a 24 hour course is open for 24 weeks).
+At the end of the course, participants are granted one additional week to complete pending work.